3rd November 2020

 Dear valued patients

-We hope this letter finds you and your loved ones in good health.
+We hope this message finds you and your loved ones in good health.

 You may have heard that dental practices can open from Monday 8th June 2020.